ThapeloMamaregane/printf/README.md

-A new file for alz printf task with collaborator
+A new file for alx printf task with collaborator